Fuzao: Background and release

+The Hong Kong edition, including the back panel, shows three photos of Faye Wong in the pose of the three wise monkeys.
+In 2008, Universal Music re-released the album in a paper Eco pack as part of its Asian series of 20th Century Masters.

 Composition

 As she was approaching the end of her recording contract with Cinepoly, Wong took more artistic risks with this highly experimental album.
 Some tracks are wordless or use self-created sounds, including the cheerful-sounding refrain "la cha bor" of the title track.
 It contains mainly her own compositions, with an aesthetic inspired by the Cocteau Twins, who contributed two original songs to the album, "Fracture" (分裂) and "Spoilsport" (掃興).
 Wong had previously covered their work on Random Thoughts in 1994, and established a remote working relationship with them – even laying down vocals for a special duet version of "Serpentskirt" on the Asian release of the group's 1996 album Milk And Kisses, as her voice blended well with Elizabeth Fraser's ethereal soprano.
 A Buddhist, Wong weaves teachings of transience and disengagement into the album.
 These themes can also be found in some of her other albums.

 Reception

 Paying less attention to the demands of the mainstream market, the album's sales were lower than for Wong's preceding albums.
 However, Restless was received favorably by critics.
 The Straits Times considered the album as her boldest and most artistically coherent effort to date.
-Southern Metropolis Daily described the album as "very harmonious and unified", and stated that the second song, Restless, was similar with Di-Dar albeit simpler.
+Southern Metropolis Daily described the album as "very harmonious and unified", and stated that the second song, Restless, was similar to Di-Dar albeit simpler.

-After the release, Wong became the second Chinese artist (after Gong Li) and the first Chinese singer to be featured on the cover of Time magazine, under the headline "The Divas Of Pop".
+After the release, Wong became the second Chinese artist (after Gong Li) and the first Chinese singer to be featured on the cover of Time magazine, under the headline "The Divas of Pop".
 The title track is featured in the 1998 film Restless.
+In a 2023 review of four reissued Wong albums (Please Myself to Fuzao) by Pitchfork, Michael Hong wrote that "the album's producers steep the music in the sounds of Beijing's nascent rock scene" and felt that Faye's "reserved yet playfully mischievous nature permeates the album".